MatiasVL/switchfully-version-control-git/50-web-development-web-frameworks-vaadin-14/codelabs/10-exercises/src/main/java/com/switchfully/vaadin/exercise/exercise_04_field_binding_simple/README.md

 # Exercise 4 - Simple Field Binding
-Create a TextField and a Label, both bound to the same 'name' Property.
+Create a TextField and a Span, both bound to the same 'MyFormData.name' property.

-Add a button to commit the field.

-Clicking the button should update the Label with the value in the TextField.
+Add a button to update the Span with the value in the TextField.

+Add an 'Auto commit'-checkbox to switch between 'buffered' and 'unbuffered' binding modes.
+Auto commit = checked should mean 'unbuffered' mode.

+* **Unbuffered mode:**
+  Use binder.setBean() and binder.getBean()
+* **Buffered mode:**
+  Use binder.writeBean() and binder.readBean()

+Put a breakpoint in MyFormData.setName() to notice the difference in behaviour between these two modes.

 **Extra credits:**

-Add a checkbox to hide the button and make the TextField auto-commit.
+Add an 'Auto refresh'-checkbox to hide the update button and make the nameSpan element auto-sync with the TextField.

 ![screenshot](exercise.png)